RitchieLab/GWAS-QC/README.md

 * Read in the relevant data for the plots

 ```
-# Read in 1000 Genomes DATA
+# Read in 1000 Genomes data
 setwd("~/GWAS_QC/preImputation/")
 het <- read.csv(file.path("ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped_het.het"), sep="")
 ```